ZIP: 226

 • The value commitment is abstracted to allow for the value base-point as a variable private input to the proof.

-• The ZEC-based Actions will still include dummy input notes, whereas the ZSA-based Actions will include split input notes and will not include dummy input notes.
+• The ZEC-based Actions will still include dummy input notes, whereas the OrchardZSA Actions will include split input notes and will not include dummy input notes.

 Deployment

-The Zcash Shielded Assets protocol will be deployed in a subsequent Network Upgrade.
+The Zcash Shielded Assets protocol is scheduled to be deployed in Network Upgrade 7 (NU7).

 Test Vectors